Key Takeaways

 Check your credit reports

-Start by getting a free copy of each of your credit reports using annualcreditreport.com.
-Read each of your credit reports carefully.
-Errors are much more common than you may think.
-If you spot one that’s hurting your credit score, begin the process of having it corrected.
-Chances are, that will take some time.
-But you can prove to lenders that you’ve started fixing the error, which may help you qualify.
+Start by obtaining free copies of each of your credit reports from annualcreditreport.com.
+Review each report thoroughly.
+Errors are more common than you might think.
+If you find one that damages your credit score, begin the process of correcting it.
+It may take some time, but showing lenders that you’ve started fixing the error can help your chances of qualifying.

 Reduce credit card debt